 Inside your "Account settings" you will find the view that you can see in the video above.

-Every UK external worker at Worksome will need to choose and add information to any of the above options.
+Every UK external worker at Worksome will need to choose and add information one of the options.

 2. Registered Sole Trader:

-You can find everything you need to know about being a Sole Trader @ Worksome here:
+You can find everything you need to know about engaging as Sole Trader via Worksome here:

 3. Umbrella company ☂️:

-You can find everything you need to know about being paid via an Umbrella company @ Worksome here:
+You can find everything you need to know about being paid via an Umbrella company here:

 4. No setup yet: